ChainSafe/lodestar/docs/usage/validator-management.md

 You will also need the passphrase used the encrypt the keystore.
 This can be specified interactively, or provided in a plaintext file.

-#### Import Keys To Secret Store
+#### Option 1: Import Keys To Lodestar's Keystores Folder

-You can load the keys into the secret store using the command `validator import`:
+You can load the keys into the keystore folder using the command `validator import`:
 ```bash
 # Interactive passphrase input
 ./lodestar validator import --keystore ./validator_keys